neptunelabs/fsi-showcase-samples/samples/pdp-2/README.md

 images/samples/showcase/pdp/kate-skumen-Z_wBSL_fPzw-unsplash.jpg"
 ```

-If you have a directory where more images are located than you need in your showcase - like in our case, where there are different color variants
+If you have a directory with more images than you need for your showcase - as in our case, where we have different colour versions of the dress in the same directory
-of the dress in the same directory, you can use **imagesources** to directly adress the images which should be visible.
+of the dress in the same directory, you can use **imagesources** to directly address the images you want to be visible.

-For all parameters which can be used, please consult the [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-viewer).
+For all the parameters that can be used, please consult the [manual](https://docs.neptunelabs.com/fsi-viewer/latest/fsi-viewer).

-## Switching color variants
+## Switching colour variants

-By clicking on the color variant thumbnail on the right, you can switch between the different color variants.
+By clicking on the thumbnail of the colour variant on the right, you can switch between the different colour variants.

-This is achieved by the function **changeImage** which is called onClick of the thumbnail:
+This is done by calling the **changeImage** function onClick of the thumbnail:

 ```html
 <div class="col-4 h-100 d-inline-block">